Metal Forging is a deformation process in which the metal billet is compressed between two dies to form a part.

 The temperature of hot forging varies based on the type of metal.
 The hot forging process begins with the dies being heated to avoid any temperature loss throughout the operation and to guarantee that crystallization does not occur until the forming is complete.
 The metal becomes more ductile when it is heated.
 When the hot metal is squeezed by the dies, the structure changes into a more refined grain, which increases yield strength and ductility.

 The material is shaped into the required shape via a displacement technique in cold forging.
-At normal temperature, a compressive force squeezes the metal between a punch and a die until it conforms to the die’s outlines.
+A compressive force squeezes the metal between a punch and a die at normal temperature until it conforms to the die’s outlines.
 Rolling, pressing, drawing, spinning, heading, and extruding are all examples of cold forging methods.

 Metal forging types

 - Open-die forging

 In the most basic open-die forging, two flat dies compress a cylindrical cross-sectioned workpiece, similar to a compression test.
 Open die forging, also known as upset forging or upsetting, allows the metal to flow around and increase in diameter without constraint while the workpiece reduces in height.

 An essential industrial technique is open-die hot forging.
 Shafts, discs, and rings are examples of basic shapes produced by open-die processes.
 Dies with slightly curved surfaces assist in shaping the work in various applications.
 Furthermore, the work must frequently be adjusted (e.g., rotated in stages) to achieve the appropriate form change.
 The human operator’s skill is an important aspect of the success of these procedures.
 The shaping of a huge square cast ingot into a circular cross-section is an example of open die forging in the steel industry.
 Open die forging produces crude shapes, which must be refined with successive processes to get the final geometry and dimensions.
 The ability of open-die hot-forging to establish a favourable grain flow and metallurgical structure in the metal is a significant benefit.